sithor/PubBias/README.md

 publication bias, however, a less stringent level of 0.1 is often used in studies of publication bias, as the number of published studies is usually small.

+Future work will adapt the method for continuous outcome meta-analysis.

 ## Installing the package
 `install.packages("devtools")`\